June 21, 2026/11 min read

 The useful question is not "how many scopes can we invent?"
 It is "what permission boundary would a user actually understand?"

-Then the server should ask for a better badge, not fail mysteriously.
+The server should ask for a better badge when the work crosses a permission boundary, not fail mysteriously.

 The MCP server can return 403 Forbidden with an insufficient_scope challenge that tells the client which scope is missing.
 The client can then take the user back through authorization for the additional permission.